 You’re getting an abnormal amount of headaches

-Most of us get headaches every once in awhile, from stress, lack of sleep, illness, or a slew of other reasons.
+Most of us get headaches every once in a while, from stress, lack of sleep, illness, and a slew of other reasons.
 But if you find yourself getting more headaches than what’s normal for you, it may be time to check your iron levels.
 The headaches can range from low-grade to migraine, too, so don’t brush it off even if you’re only feeling mild pain.
-Low levels of iron could indicate that not enough oxygen is reaching the brain.
+Low levels of iron could mean that not enough oxygen is reaching the brain.

 You have an irregular heartbeat/heart palpitations

-Heart palpitations, or noticeable heartbeats, are another sign of iron deficiency anemia.
-According to HealthLine, anemic people have low levels of hemoglobin, which is the protein in red blood cells that helps transport oxygen to the rest of your body.
+Heart palpitations, or noticeable heartbeats, are another sign of iron-deficiency anemia.
+According to Healthline, anemic people have low levels of hemoglobin, which is the protein in red blood cells that helps transport oxygen to the rest of your body.
 This means that without enough hemoglobin, the heart has to work harder to carry oxygen.
-This is what leads to the feeling that your heart is beating irregularly/quickly.
+This is what leads to the feeling that your heart is beating irregularly or quickly.

 So what do you do if you’re anemic?